Sarah Key, author of 'The Back Sufferer's Bible' explains sciatica back pain

 The sciatic nerve is made up smaller nerve rootlets that exit either side of the spine through short bony canals between L1 and the sacrum.
 They can be compromised by excessive permanent compression of the lumber segments and by bloating of the facet joint capsule, the intervertebral disc, or both.
 The latter occurs when there is pathology of either structure.

-Pulled muscles are often caused by sub-clinical back problems
+Pulled calf or hamstring muscles are often caused by sub-clinical back problems

 Hamstrings, calf and Achilles tendon injuries are common to all sports.
 However they are often caused, at source, by undiagnosed (often asymptomatic) back problems.
 Even plantar fasciitis can be related to sub-clinical back problems (and to be effective exercises for plantar facsiitis must include spinal decompression).